aws-samples/failure-analysis-assistant/README_en.md

   - Amazon Athena and AWS X-Ray are optional
   - If you want to invlude AWS CloudTrail or Application Load Balancer (ALB) access logs, an Amazon Athena database must be created
   - If AWS X-Ray trace information is also used, an AWS X-Ray trace for the relevant system must have been obtained
-- Claude 3 Sonnet and Claude 3.5 Sonnet access has been granted from model access on Amazon Bedrock
+- Specific LLMs access has been granted from model access on Amazon Bedrock.
+(Ex.
+Claude 3.7 Sonnet, etc.)
-  - Claude 3.5 Sonnet is used for generation of the image written by Mermaid syntax.
 - Confirm that an alarm notification will be sent to Slack from the Amazon Q Developer in chat applications set up in the existing workload
   - If you don't have the test envrionment for FA2 or you cannot use it for FA2.
 You can create test environment as follow [How to create a test environment for FA2](./docs/HowToCreateTestEnvironment_en.md).
 - You must have the permission to register the Slack App to the Slack workspace you want to use.